parasoft/parasoft-demo-app/README.md

 2. Set Kafka broker URL and consumer group ID in **application.properties** file.
 3. Start PDA and change queue type to Kafka in **PARASOFT QUEUE CONFIGURATION** section of PDA Demo Administration page.
 4. To test connection with Kafka server, either use **Test Connection** button in **Kafka configuration details** link or save changes in PDA Demo Administration page.

+### Using external RabbitMQ server with PDA
+1. Download and install Erlang.
+2. Download, install and start a RabbitMQ server (RabbitMQ version should correspond to Erlang RabbitMQ) using default settings.
+3. Set Rabbitmq host, port, username, password in **application.properties** file.
+4. Start PDA and change queue type to RabbitMQ in **PARASOFT QUEUE CONFIGURATION** section of PDA Demo Administration page.
+5. To test connection with RabbitMQ server, either use **Test Connection** button in **RabbitMQ configuration details** link or save changes in PDA Demo Administration page.

 ## Using Parasoft JDBC Proxy
 1. Find the **ParasoftJDBCDriver.jar** in **{SOAtest & Virtualize installation directory}/{version}/proxies**.